secretstartups/handbook/sales/training/field-certification/index.html.md

 Looking forward to FY22, you can look forward to other exciting learning including:

-## How to Sell GitLab
+### Customer Use Case Training

-Additional deeper dive customer use case training focused on **how to sell GitLab** will be made available to field team members and partners and include the below elements for each:
+Additional deeper dive customer use case training focused on **how to sell GitLab** will be made available to field team members and partners and include the below elements:
 - Market Overview
 - Target Buyer and User Personas
 - Industry Insights